adnaan-tariq/AI-ML-Submission/README.md

 ## Contributing

 Contributions are welcome!
-If you have any ideas or improvements, feel free to open an issue or create a pull request.
+Feel free to open an issue or create a pull request if you have any ideas or improvements.

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature-branch`)